francosbenitez/francosbenitez/README.md

 📈 Early, my interest toward psychological science brought me to be interested in statistics, research, and programming.

-🔍 Currently, my main interests revolve around the intersection among data analysis, design, and web development.
+🔍 Currently, my main interests revolve around the intersection among data analysis, web development, and design.

 💻 Here, you'll find the code of my projects done using, mainly,